Aurotek/playbook/desarrollo/code_coverage.md

 ## Working with Code Coverage

-At this point of your journey in Auronix, you must have access to your project repo here in Github :D If you don't have it, please let your manager know and come back :)
+At this point of your journey in Auronix, you must have access to your project repo here in Github If you don't have it, please let your manager know and come back :)

 ### coverage in the github repo